On the Mordell-Weil Ranks of supersingular abelian varieties over $\mathbb{Z}_p^2$-extensions: Speculative remarks on multi-signed -adic -functions for p-adic L-functions for GSp(4) by Chris Williams

-This accounts for only 16 of the 70 elements in $\mathcal{I}$: \begin{itemize} \item[(a)] There are a further 20 elements of $\mathcal{I}$ where each of $J_{\mathfrak{p}}$ and $J_{\mathfrak{p}^c}$ both have size 2, but are not of the special shape above: these should correspond to $p$-refinements of the $\mathrm{GL}_4$-representation $\pi$ that are not of `Shalika type', as in \cite[\S5--7]{BDGJW}. \item[(b)] There are 16 elements of $\mathcal{I}$ where $|J_{\mathfrak{p}}| = 1$ (so $|J_{\mathfrak{p}^c}| = 3$), and 16 when $|J_{\mathfrak{p}^c}| = 1$. \item[(c)] Finally, there are 2 cases where either $J_{\mathfrak{p}} = \varnothing$ or $J_{\mathfrak{p}^c} = \varnothing$. \end{itemize} All of this is reflected in the fact that $L(\Pi,s)$ now has many more critical regions, analogous for example to \cite[\S2.3]{LZ-GSp4-GL2}.
+It is natural to expect higher-weight analogues of the constructions of the present article, upon which we may ask which elements of $\mathcal{I}$ these $p$-adic $L$-functions should correspond to.
+An alternative version of this theory can be described after transferring $\Pi$ to an automorphic representation $\pi$ of $\mathrm{GL}_{4}(\A_K)$ via \cite{AS06}, as considered in \cite[\S3.3]{DJR18} or \cite[\S5--7]{BDGJW}.
+One sees that, for the Asgari--Shahidi conventions considered in \cite{BDGJW}, the 16 standard $p$-adic $L$-functions should correspond to Selmer groups where $J_{\mathfrak{p}}$ and $J_{\mathfrak{p}^c}$ are independently allowed to be one of $\{1,2\}, \{1,3\}, \{4,2\}, \{4,3\}$ (i.e. each can contain precisely one of $\{1,4\}$ and precisely one of $\{2,3\}$).
+It is reasonable to expect that from these, one can construct 16 multi-signed $p$-adic $L$-functions (see \S\ref{sec:what is known}).
+This accounts for only 16 of the 70 elements in $\mathcal{I}$: \begin{itemize} \item[(a)] There are a further 20 elements of $\mathcal{I}$ where each of $J_{\mathfrak{p}}$ and $J_{\mathfrak{p}^c}$ both have size 2, but are not of the special shape above: these should correspond to $p$-refinements of the $\mathrm{GL}_4$-representation $\pi$ that are not of `Shalika type'.
+This classification of the $p$-refinements is studied in detail in \cite{classical-locus}; in the language \emph{op.\ cit}., the 16 `good/Shalika-type' elements above exactly correspond to the refinements that are `$Q$-spin' at both primes above $p$, and the other 20 are not $Q$ spin at one or both primes above $p$. \item[(b)] There are 16 elements of $\mathcal{I}$ where $|J_{\mathfrak{p}}| = 1$ (so $|J_{\mathfrak{p}^c}| = 3$), and 16 when $|J_{\mathfrak{p}^c}| = 1$. \item[(c)] Finally, there are 2 cases where either $J_{\mathfrak{p}} = \varnothing$ or $J_{\mathfrak{p}^c} = \varnothing$. \end{itemize} All of this is reflected in the fact that $L(\Pi,s)$ now has many more critical regions, analogous for example to \cite[\S2.3]{LZ-GSp4-GL2}.
 The standard $p$-adic $L$-functions above and in (a) will only see the standard critical region.
 The 2 cases of type (c) should correspond to BDP-style $p$-adic $L$-functions, and will interpolate values in another of the critical regions.
 One might expect more types of $p$-adic $L$-functions, corresponding to type (b) elements of $\mathcal{I}$ and interpolating $L$-values in the other regions.
 This hints at a tantalising, but at present very mysterious, picture of Selmer groups and $p$-adic $L$-functions in this setting.